tfausak/tfausak.github.io/_posts/2016-12-27-problematic-versioning-policy.md

     breaking changes.

 -   In addition to the previous two points, **bounds are often incorrect** with the PVP.
 For example, consider the aeson package.
-Its versions 0.11.2.1 and 1.0.2.1 are broadly compatible.
+Versions 0.11.2.1 and 1.0.2.1 are broadly compatible.
 You might write `>= 0.11.2 && < 1.1` as a reasonable-looking version constraint that isn't a problem according to the previous two points.
 However, it's entirely possible that version 0.12 of aeson will be released and it will be neither backwards compatible with 0.11 nor forwards compatible with 1.0.
 So the accurate version bounds for this scenario are `(>= 0.11.2 && < 0.12) || (>= 1.0.2 && < 1.1)`.
-That is tedious at best to write out, so often it will be lazily constrained as `>= 0.11 && < 1.1`.
+That is tedious at best to write out, so it will often be lazily constrained as `>= 0.11 && < 1.1`.

 -   The PVP **provides no guidance about patch releases**.
 For example,